The Zoo Gang: Music

-The series theme music was composed by Paul and Linda McCartney.
+The theme song was composed by Paul and Linda McCartney.
 The score was composed by Ken Thorne.
 Both are available on the Network compilation The Music of ITC, Network 7959016.

 Episode list

-Airdates given here are for ATV, other ITV regions airdates vary.
+Airdates given here are for ATV; other ITV regions airdates varied.

 International distribution

 The series aired on CBC-TV in Canada in the summer of 1974.
 In the U.S., the series was broadcast by NBC, two episodes per night for three nights in July and August 1975.

 Home media

 The complete series was released on Region 2 DVD on 2 July 2007.
 Actor Barry Morse (The Tiger), by then the last surviving regular actor from the series, provided an introduction in the DVD extras.
 He died the following year.

 The complete series was released in high-definition on Blu-Ray disc by Network Distributing on 21 May 2018.